kkang7/CDSeq/README.md

 -----------------------------------------------
 # CDSeq MATLAB code version 0.1.4
 updates:
-1. I used unsigned short integer types for large vectors to save memory cost.
+1. I used unsigned short integer types for large vectors to lower memory cost.
-2. I added binary search for cell type assignment.
-In early version, it was linear search.
+2. I added binary search for cell type assignment procedure in Gibbs Sampler.
+In early version, it was done using linear search.

 note:
 This version of CDSeq takes advantages of new MATLAB features (R2018a and later versions)